Some posts contain compensated links. Please read this disclaimer for more info.

 Everything here is cooked and served to perfection, with a big selection of wines and beers to complement the diverse menu of European dishes.

 One thing that so many people adore about Cosmos is the care given to its customers.
-Diners both local and tourist praise this restaurant for its polite, friendly, and attentive staff who cater to your every whim, making this one of the sweetest and pleasant dining experiences you can have in Sofia.
+Diners both local and tourists praise this restaurant for its polite, friendly, and attentive staff who cater to your every whim, making this one of the sweetest and pleasant dining experiences you can have in Sofia.

 While it is on the expensive side, the quality food and fantastic service make this a delightful dining experience in Sofia.